Mutual acceptance and respect are part of our DNA, which is why we pledge to uphold human rights. This commitment extends to:

 - Together with a dedicated workplace safety commission which is part of our organizational structure, we carry out assessment of occupational hazards for each position at our Group.

-We ensure comfortable working conditions
+We ensure comfortable working conditions:

 - We comply with laws which regulate matters such as minimum wages, equitable remuneration, working time and employment of minors;